 How to Get a Boating License

-Each state determines the requirements for operating a powerboat, sailboat or personal watercraft (PWC) on the waters in its jurisdiction, and most require some sort of boating safety and education certificate, which may be called a boating license.
+Each state determines the requirements for operating a powerboat, sailboat or personal watercraft (PWC) on the waters in its jurisdiction (see our State Boating Laws, Rules & Regulations Map to learn more about the requirements in your state), and most require some sort of boating safety and education certificate, which may be called a boating license.
 In most cases the boat license course can be completed online, and is followed by a boat license test that is also completed online.
 The boating safety certificate courses are not as comprehensive as those for an automobile driver’s license; there’s usually no on-water driver’s education required, for example.

 Follow these simple steps to get your boating license: